mars0i/popco2/src/popco/nn/settle.md

 analogy network weight matrices (which needn't slow down run time due to being modified later).

+HOWEVER, the masking must occur on *every* iteration of next-activn, to prevent output into "nonexistent" nodes from the previous iteration having an effect on the next iteration.

+AND this means that you can't pre-settle the analogy network activations once and for all and then unmask them as propositions are added, because that would mean that activations of unmasked nodes would have been affected by activations of nodes that were supposed to be masked.
+So even if it turns out that the analogy net doesn't *always* have to go through a resettling process (questionable, because of cycling), it will have to be resettled whenever beliefs are added to a person.

+Also, because the settling algorithm is a bit complex, I don't think we can take the shortcut of simply multipling the weight matrix by itself many times.
+(Maybe this is incorrect, though.)`

 Note: The proposition networks, by contrast, can't be treated this way, because they acquire new links between old nodes.

-NOTE The way that `next-activns` does matrix multiplication using `(mmul
+NOTE: For This way of doing matrix multiplication using (mmul <matrix> <vector>),
-<matrix> <vector>)`, `<vector>` is 1D and is treated as a column vector.
+<vector> is 1D and is treated as a column vector.
+This means that the weight
-This means that the weight at index i,j represents the directional link from node j to node i, since j is the column (input) index, and i is the row index.
-(This doesn't matter for symmetric links, since for them there will be identical weights at i,j and j,i, but it matters for assymetric, directional links.)
+at index i,j represents the directional link from node j to node i, since j is the column (input) index, and i is the row index.
+Doesn't matter for symmetric links, since for the there will be identical weights at i,j and j,i, but matters for assymetric, directional links.
+For example, to cause the 0th, SEMANTIC node to send input to other nodes, but to never receive inputs, there should be nonzero weights in column 0 but not row 0.

+**References:**

+1. network.lisp in POPCO, which is based on Thagard's ACME network.lisp.

+2. "HT": Holyoak & Thagard 1989, "Analogue Retrieval by Constraint Satisfaction", Cognitive Science 13, pp. 295-355.
+See pp. 313, 315.

+3. "MR": Abrams 2013, "A Moderate Role for Cognitive Models in Agent-Based Modeling of Cultural Change", Complex Adaptive Systems Modeling 2013.

+4. Grossberg.
+S. (1978).
+A theory of visual coding, memory, and development.
+In E.L.J.
+Leeuwenberg & H.F.J.
+Buffart (Eds.), Formal theories of visual perception.
+New York: Wiley.